simonachkar/redux-app/README.md

 ##### Accessing the Redux store

-In our app we nned to hook up Redux to the components that will need access to the store.
-The React Redux librbary provide us with a function `connect()` which will "connect" the component to the store and will also provide manu useful optimizaitons to prevent unecessary renders.
+In our app, we need to hook up Redux to the components that will need access to the store.
+The React-Redux library provides us with a function `connect()` which will "connect" the component to the store and will also provide many useful optimizations to prevent unnecessary renders.

-We need to access the notifications array in `App.js`, so if a notification gets added or removed the interface will update accordinly.
+We need to access the notifications array in `App.js`, so if a notification gets added or removed the interface will update accordingly.
 We wrap the `App` component with `connect()` and we also need to define a special function called `mapStateToProps` that describes how to transform the current Redux store state into the props we want to pass to the `App`.

 First import `connect` from `react-redux`: